 - Vision— you build a competitive advantage when you can see what’s happening and proactively respond to change.
 Steve Jobs faced this when he pushed the Mac over the already successful Apple II.
 In hindsight, the change seems obvious, but it’s hard to tear resources away from your flagship brand to develop something that’s disruptive and makes your existing brands obsolete.

 Saying you’re going to build a competitive advantage is like saying you’re building a viral marketing campaign — the proof is in the outcome.
 The question is what steps build competitive advantage?

 You can ONLY build a competitive advantage when you KNOW what competitors are doing.
 Doing the same thing, just a little better doesn’t build a competitive advantage that’s sustainable.
 And, it’s difficult to maintain a competitive advantage if you don’t know how close competitors are to catching up.

 Building on your environmental scan, determine what consumer problems remain and find a way to solve them.

-The Giant grocery stores in my area recently added a pick up service for busy professionals.
+The Giant grocery stores in my area recently added a pickup service for busy professionals.
 Current options of shopping in the store or arranging delivery weren’t meeting the needs of these folks to get something fast and cheap.
 Now, customers go online to order groceries, either by shopping the aisles or by typing in a grocery list, then arrange a time to drive up.
 Their order is loaded into their car at the appointed time.
-Easy, fast, and no charge for the convenience.
+Easy, fast, and at no charge for the convenience.